Beautiful Easy Hikes Near Burlington, Vermont

 Red Rocks Park, South Burlington, Vermont: The Best Hiking in Burlington

-When I was a kid, Red Rocks used to be the place where the bad boys jumped off cliffs into Lake Champlain.
+When I was a kid, Red Rocks was where the bad boys jumped off cliffs into Lake Champlain.

 I’m sure that’s still going on, but for me, the real treasure of Red Rocks is the Lake Trail, which meanders along many of the aforementioned cliffs, providing unparalleled views of the Adirondacks and Lake Champlain.

-The paths at Red Rocks Park are mostly hard-packed gravel, and there are barriers between the trail and the edge of the cliffs for safety.
+The paths at Red Rocks Park are mostly hard-packed gravel, and there are barriers between the trail and the cliff edges for safety.
 This is an easy walk that will take you about an hour, depending on how motivated you are.

 Mt.
 Philo State Park, Charlotte: Welcome to Vermont’s First State Park